 This is the major international airport serving Algiers.
-It lies approximately 17 km (10.5 miles) southeast of the city center.
+It lies approximately 17 km (10.5 miles) to the southeast of the city center.
 The airport is modern and handles the vast majority of international and domestic flights.
 Its amenities include duty-free shops, cafes, restaurants, foreign exchange counters, and ATMs.

 Flight prices generally rise during peak tourist seasons, specifically Spring (April-May) and Autumn (September-October).
-Prices also increase substantially during Algerian national holidays and local summer vacation periods (June-August).
+Prices also increase considerably during Algerian national holidays and local summer vacation periods (June-August).
 Booking your flights several months in advance is advisable.

 Official taxis outside terminals.
 Agree on fare beforehand.
-Fares into the city's core: 1,000-2,000 DZD.
+Fares to the downtown area: 1,000-2,000 DZD.

 Reconfirm your flight status AROUND the clock before departure for any schedule changes.
 Allow extra time for travel to the airport, considering Algiers' traffic.